-For many students this will be part of your first Phuket diving experience.
-This clear shallow bay is often devoid of current making it an ideal dive site for first timers and more experienced divers who haven’t got wet for a while.
+For many students Racha Noi will be part of your first Phuket diving experience.
+The clear shallow bay is often devoid of current.
+Making it an ideal dive site for first timers and more experienced divers who haven’t got wet for a while.
 That’s not to say it’s a bad dive site, just a very safe one.

 The dive will begin near the very beautiful coral gardens at around 4-5 meters.
-Many species of jewel like damselfish, butterfly fish and quite often a hawksbill turtle make a pretty start to the dive before you move off to deeper water.
-There’s a bit of a barren looking patch that although not very picturesque it’s a great place to look for cuttlefish, octopus and reef stonefish as well as the occasional eagle ray.
+Many species of jewel like damselfish, butterfly fish and quite often a hawksbill turtle make a pretty start to the dive.
+A rubble patch will follow that although not very picturesque is a great place to look for cuttlefish, octopus and reef stonefish as well as the occasional eagle ray.

-At 18m plus we find a lot of small reef bommies, the dive slows down a bit here as your guide looks in all of the nooks and crannies for moray eels, comets and various species of cleaner shrimp.
-These small bommies usually have small schools of yellow goatfish and snapper that make a nice contrast to the clear blue water.
+At 18m plus we find a lot of small reef bommies.
+The dive slows down a bit here as your guide looks in all of the nooks and crannies for moray eels, comets and various species of cleaner shrimp.
+The small bommies usually have small schools of yellow goatfish and snapper.
+They make a nice contrast to the clear blue water.
 Small patches of robust staghorn intercede the bommies – a rare sight around Phuket after the coral bleaching in 2010 but it’s great to see then coming back.

 For some reason giant frogfish love Racha Noi.
 They’re not a common fish on any Phuket or Similan Island diving site so why we don’t know.
 Frogfish are masters of camouflage so we certainly can’t promise anything but we will try!